 3. Teach Them Numbers

-At the same time, it will be very helpful if they know how to write their numbers, at least to ten.
+At the same time, it will be very helpful if they know how to write their numbers, up to at least ten.
 Understanding the symbol that represents the amount of something will be extremely beneficial to them as they enter kindergarten, though it isn’t usually required.

 4. Teach Them Shapes and Colors